dlp-kdd2022/dlp-kdd2022.github.io/README.md

-## 1st International Workshop on Deep Learning Practice for High- Dimensional Sparse Data with KDD 2019
+## 4th International Workshop on Deep Learning Practice and Theory for High-Dimensional Sparse, and Imbalanced Data with KDD 2022

 # The Architect theme